The Battle of Anghiari (Leonardo): History

 Leonardo built an ingenious scaffold in the Hall of Five Hundred that could be raised or folded in the manner of an accordion.
 This painting was to be his largest and most substantial work.
 Since he had a bad experience with fresco painting (The Last Supper; refectory of Santa Maria delle Grazie, Milan), he wanted to apply oil colours on the wall.
 He began also to experiment with such a thick undercoat (possibly mingled with wax), that after he applied the colours, the paint began to drip.
 Trying to dry the painting in a hurry and save whatever he could, he hung large charcoal braziers close to the painting.
 Only the lower part could be saved in an intact state; the upper part couldn't dry fast enough and the colours intermingled.
 Leonardo then abandoned the project.

 Michelangelo's and Leonardo's unfinished paintings adorned the same room together for almost a decade (1505–1512).
-The cartoon of Michelangelo's painting was cut in pieces by Bartolommeo Bandinelli out of jealousy in 1512.
+The cartoon of Michelangelo's painting was cut in pieces by Bartolommeo Bandinelli out of envy in 1512.
 The centerpiece of The Battle of Anghiari was greatly admired and numerous copies were made for decades.